-So I’d immediately jump into showing them how they could also use The Briefcase Technique and The Stairstep Approach to produce measurable results with their work, stand out from their peers and be the helpful programmer to their team, freelance-consulting clients and/or employer.
+So I’d immediately jump into showing them how they could also use The Briefcase Technique and The Stairstep Approach to produce measurable results with their work, stand out from their peers and be the most helpful programmer to their team, consulting clients and/or employer.

 But something strange happens at the end of every single conversation.